 Market prices and volumes might go wild in the morning.
 The early 15 minutes of the opening hours are best for the day traders.
 It is a prime time offering some largest trades for the day.
 If you want to make a big move, try investing your hard-earned money during this short period of time.
 By the time the clock strikes 11:30 am, most of the professional traders put an end to their trading day.
 This is because volume and volatility decrease by then.

 And again, during the ending hours of the day, volume and volatility rise.
 Market patterns have shown that the last hours can be as sharp as the beginning hours.
-The few several minutes towards the ending of the day often offer the biggest moves for the investors.
-From 3:00 pm, day traders closeout for an hour, hoping that momentum will take place in the next day.
+The few several minutes toward the end of the day often offer the biggest moves for the investors.
+From 3:00 pm, day traders close out for an hour, hoping that momentum will take place the next day.

 People believe that some particular days in a week offer better returns as compared to others, in the long run.
 Though there’s no strong evidence for that.
 People still believe that Monday, the first of the week is the best time, which is also known as Monday Effect.
 Over a decade, people have observed that the market drops on Mondays, on average.
 However, others have pointed out the gloomy mood of the investors for having to work again.
 Therefore, if you want to buy stocks, do it on the first day of the week as you’ll get it at a very fair price.